 You may also unsubscribe from the Newsletter by clicking on the link at the end of each email.

 18. Force majeure

 18.2.
-Force majeure” means the occurrence of an event or circumstance that is beyond the reasonable control of the parties, that was not reasonably foreseeable at the time the contract was concluded, and whose effects could not reasonably have been avoided or overcome by the parties.
+“Force majeure” means the occurrence of an event or circumstances which are beyond the reasonable control of the parties, was unforeseeable at the time the contract was concluded and whose effects could not reasonably have been avoided or overcome by the parties.

 18.4.
-In the event that it becomes impossible to carry out the Bayreuth Festival in general and/or to carry out the contractual event or performance(s) in particular due to events and circumstances that constitute an impact or effects of the current COVID-19 pandemic, the fact that these events or circumstances were foreseeable, or could be or had to be considered possible, at the time the contract was concluded shall not preclude force majeure within the meaning of the preceding paragraphs.
+In the event that it becomes impossible to carry out the Bayreuth Festival in general and/or to carry out the contractual event or performance(s), in particular, due to events and circumstances that constitute an impact or effects of the current Covid-19 pandemic, the fact that these events or circumstances were foreseeable, or could be or had to be considered possible, at the time the contract was concluded shall not preclude force majeure within the meaning of the preceding paragraphs.
 In this case, neither contracting party can claim that these events or circumstances were not beyond the reasonable control of the parties, that they were reasonably foreseeable at the time the contract was concluded, or that their effects could reasonably have been avoided or overcome by the parties.

-Should any provisions of these Terms and Conditions of Business and Use be or become invalid, in whole or in part, this shall not affect the validity of the remaining provisions.
-Any invalid clause or partial clause is to be replaced by a provision that comes as close as possible to the ineffective provision.
+In the event that provisions of these General Terms and Conditions and Conditions of Use are or become invalid in whole or in part, the validity of the remaining provisions shall not be affected.
+An ineffective clause or partial clause will be replaced by a provision which comes as close as possible to the content of the ineffective provision.

-Prof. Katharina Wagner, Holger von Berg
+Prof. Katharina Wagner, Ulrich Jagels

-Managing Director of Bayreuther Festspiele GmbH
+Managing Directors of Bayreuther Festspiele GmbH